Policy 713: Resignation and dismissals of cabinet ministers

 Shortly following Policy 713's revision, two of Higgs's Progressive-Conservative cabinet ministers resigned: Dorothy Shephard, the former Minister of Social Development, and Trevor Holder, the former Minister of Post-Secondary Education, Training and Labour and the longest-serving Member of the Legislative Assembly of New Brunswick (MLA) in the legislature.
 Shephard, in subsequent media interviews, cited her frustration with Higgs's leadership approach as the reason for her resignation, with his management of the policy being the culmination of her frustrations.
 Holder, through a letter statement, expressed his need for “some significant soul searching after a 24-year legislative career.”
 Reflecting on his cabinet service under three premiers, Holder mentioned his historical commitment to fighting for "constituents within a party and caucus structure."
 Noting a recent shift while under Higgs's leadership, he described the caucus as "less about consensus and more about him getting his own way."

 Two additional cabinet ministers who served under Higgs, Daniel Allain and Jeff Carr, expressed their “extreme disappointment in a lack of process and transparency” in a jointly signed letter following the revision.
 On June 27, 2023, Higgs dismissed both Allain and Carr from their from their respective cabinet minister positions, citing a breach of cabinet solidarity due to their support for the opposition motion on the policy.
 Allain, the former Minister of Local Government and Local Governance Reform, and Carr, the former Minister of Transportation and Infrastructure, as well as resigned ministers Shephard and Holder, all voted with the opposition parties on June 15 which favoured a Liberal motion opposing the policy revision and called for increased consultation on the policy.
 Allain and Carr were both relegated to backbencher positions, and new ministers were appointed to fill their cabinet roles.
 In an interview with CBC News, Carr, who remained a Progressive-Conservative MLA, expressed his disagreement with Higgs's leadership style.

-Throughout early 2024, multiple Progressive Conservative politicians such as Arlene Dunn, Mike Holland, Carr, Allain, Shephard as well as Holder have all made announcements either resigning or opting out of running for re-election.
+Throughout early 2024, multiple Progressive Conservative politicians such as Arlene Dunn, Mike Holland, Carr, Allain, Shephard as well as Holder all made announcements either resigning or opting out of running for re-election.
 Carr, who made his announcement in February, made an additional note claiming that the Progressive Conservative party had changed under Higgs.
 In March 2024, Holder announced that he would be resigning his legislative seat "before May".
 The following month, Minister of Environment and Climate Change and Hampton MLA Gary Crossman announced that he would be leaving the Legislative Assembly "within days," stating that his "personal and political beliefs no longer align in many ways with the direction of our party and government."
 Crossman previously announced that he would be retiring after his term, which would have ended following the next provincial election in October 2024.
 Both Holder and Crossman resigned on April 30, 2024.
 Holland resigned on June 20, 2024; he previously had announced his intentions to not run again.